sueddeutsche/editron/docs/doc-editron-editor.md

 ### The Pointer Property

-> A _json-pointer_ of an _editor_ may change, when its position is changed, due to modifications of an array.
+> A _json-pointer_ of an _editor_ may change, when its position is changed, due to [modifications of an array](#arrays-working-with-patches).
 Arrays are modified when another items is inserted or deleted or items are resorted.
 To improve rendering speed and maintain the current input-focus an _editor_ may be moved and reused (instead of destroyed and recreated).
-But this will change the editor's original position and requires a change of events, dom-attributes and possibly accessing child-editors.
+But this will change the editor's original position and requires a change of events, _DOM_-attributes and possibly accessing child-editors.

 Internally, each editor is identified by its _pointer_.
 For this reason an _editor_-instance, will receive a managed property `pointer:string`, placed directly on the instance's object.
 So, if you create an instance by `const instance = editron.createEditor("#/article", dom);` you may access (but must not modify) the _json-pointer_ of an _editor_ through `instance.pointer`.